duke24k/self-driving-car-nd/p9/README.md

 Taking a snippet from Wikipedia (https://en.wikipedia.org/wiki/PID_controller)

-CTE is provided by the simulator at every iteration.
+CTE was provided by the simulator at every iteration.
 Therefore, I just used below equation for cte without dt.

 ```
 void PID::UpdateError(double cte) {